bayusegara27/discora/README.md

 # AuraBot Dashboard

-Welcome to the AuraBot Dashboard, a comprehensive web interface to manage and configure your AuraBot Discord bot.
-This dashboard allows you to control settings, view analytics, manage moderation logs, and leverage AI to create engaging content for your community.

-This project consists of two main parts:
-1.  **Frontend:** A React-based web dashboard built with Vite, TypeScript, and Tailwind CSS.
-2.  **Backend Bot:** A Node.js Discord bot powered by `discord.js`.

-The two parts communicate via a self-hosted Appwrite database, which acts as the single source of truth for all configurations, logs, and statistics.
+AuraBot Dashboard is a comprehensive web interface for managing the AuraBot Discord bot.
+It provides server administrators with a powerful set of tools to configure settings, monitor activity, and generate content, all from a clean and intuitive user interface.

+The project is built on a modern technology stack, connecting a React-based frontend with a Node.js bot through a self-hosted Appwrite backend.
+This architecture ensures real-time updates and gives you full ownership of your data.

-## ✨ Features
+## Key Features

-- **📊 Live Dashboard:** View real-time server statistics, including member counts and message activity.
+- **Centralized Dashboard**: View real-time server statistics, including member counts, online status, and recent message activity.
-- **⚙️ Server Settings:** Easily configure welcome/goodbye messages and auto-role functionality.
+- **Server Configuration**: Easily manage settings for welcome/goodbye messages, automatic role assignments, and the server-wide leveling system.
+- **Content & Engagement Tools**:
-- **📝 Custom Commands:** Create, edit, and delete custom text commands for your bot.
+    - **Custom Commands**: Create, edit, and delete custom text commands.
-- **📜 Audit & Command Logs:** View detailed logs for server events (joins, leaves, deleted messages) and command usage.
-- **▶️ YouTube Notifications:** Automatically announce new video uploads from a specified YouTube channel.
+    - **YouTube Notifications**: Automatically announce new video uploads from specified YouTube channels.
-- **🤖 AI Content Helper:** Use the Gemini API to generate announcements, event ideas, and polls for your server.
+    - **AI Content Helper**: Leverage the Google Gemini API to generate announcements, event ideas, and polls.
-- **🔐 Secure Authentication:** A full login/register system powered by Appwrite Authentication ensures only authorized users can access the dashboard.
-- **🚀 Self-Hosted:** Full control over your data by running on your own Appwrite instance.
-- **⚡ Modern Tech:** Built with Vite for a fast and efficient development experience.
+- **Moderation & Logging**:
+    - **Audit & Command Logs**: Access detailed logs for moderation actions, server events, and command usage.
+    - **Member Management**: Browse and search server members with options for moderation actions.
+    - **AI Auto-Moderation**: Automatically flag and remove messages containing spam or toxic content.
+- **Secure & Self-Hosted**: Features a complete authentication system and operates on your own Appwrite instance, ensuring your data remains private and secure.

-## 🛠️ Tech Stack
+## Technology Stack

-- **Frontend:** React, TypeScript, Vite, Tailwind CSS, Recharts
+- **Frontend**: React, TypeScript, Vite, Tailwind CSS, Recharts
-- **Bot:** Node.js, Discord.js, node-cron
+- **Bot**: Node.js, Discord.js, node-cron
-- **Backend & Database:** Appwrite (self-hosted)
+- **Backend & Database**: Appwrite (Self-Hosted)
-- **AI:** Google Gemini API
+- **AI Services**: Google Gemini API

-## 🚀 Getting Started
+## Getting Started

-To get the AuraBot Dashboard up and running, you need to set up your Appwrite instance, configure the bot, and run both the frontend and the bot.
+To set up the AuraBot Dashboard, you will need to configure the Appwrite backend, set up the Discord bot, and run the frontend application.

-**For detailed, step-by-step instructions, please see the [SETUP.md](./SETUP.md) file.** This guide contains all the necessary steps to configure the backend, install dependencies, and run both the bot and the frontend server correctly.
+**For a complete, step-by-step guide, please refer to the [SETUP.md](./SETUP.md) file.** It contains all the necessary instructions to get the project running.